also available in 2018

 Information contained on the website with respect to modules is correct at the time of publication, but changes may be necessary, for example as a result of student feedback, Professional Statutory and Regulatory Bodies' (PSRB) requirements, staff changes, and new research.

-The benefit of a Business Analytics and Consultancy degree is its wide application across the business world.
+The benefit of a Business Analytics degree is its wide application across the business world.
 Our graduates work for large and small companies around the world, in a variety of roles.
 The skills you gain from your degree are highly sought after in order to solve business problems and improve decision making.

 For example in the travel industry, business analytics are used to help airlines ensure that staff and aircraft are where they are needed, or in deciding variable room rates for hotel companies.
 Business analytic skills can also help banks and finance companies weigh up credit risks to determine lending policies.